Liam-hi/figma-color-combinations/README.md

 # :recycle: Introduction

-- All colors that Color Combinations provides are generated from a set of rules, rather than the manual process of hand-picking colors.
+-Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.

-Below are the steps to get your plugin running.
-You can also find instructions at:
+# :warning: Caution

   https://www.figma.com/plugin-docs/setup/